 English PhD Student

 Avery Blankenship (she/her/hers) is a Ph.D. student in the English Department in CSSH.
-Her work primarily focuses on digital humanities, print culture, and nineteenth-century American recipes and domestic manuals.
-She is interested in how recipes circulate throughout the United States through cookbooks, newspapers, and magazines as well has how they reveal the dynamics of labor and class in the nineteenth-century.
+Her fields of study primarily include digital humanities, print and book history, and nineteenth-century American recipes and domestic manuals.
+Her research focuses on annotated nineteenth-century American recipes.
+She is particularly interested in the ways in which annotation functions as a form of authorship as well as interacts with recipes in circulation.
 Avery received her MA in English from Northeastern University as well as her BA in English Literature and BS in Computer Science from Rhodes College.

 Related Schools & Departments

 Previous Institutions: Northeastern University (MA); Rhodes College (BA/BS)